 After the “usual” lenghty and boring rotation amongst a couple of dozen alternatives I found RHA Dual Density silicon tips working best in Miyabi’s case for me.

 Very subjective.
 I personally find them extremely comfortable, like for most if not all bullet shaped housings.

 No concha shielding due to bullet shape, but their “fat” build contributes positively nonetheless.

 In spite of the effort that I’m sure mr Watanabe put on it, too, I wasn’t impressed by the stock cable.
 After some trials, I settled onto a XINSH 8 Core hybrid (4N pure silver + 6N single crystal copper) I had in a drawer.

-It’s also important to note that Intime refers to internally develop the MMCX connectors on their IEM housings.
-I’m sure they took this choice with the best intention, but it’s a fact that not all third party cables I tried onto my Miyabi clicked the same way, and a couple of them even resulted in unstable connectivity (unlike what happens when the same cable is connected to all other MMCX IEMs I have).
+It’s also important to note that not all third party cables I tried onto my Miyabi clicked the same way onto the MMCX connectors, and a couple of them even resulted in unstable connectivity (unlike what happens when the same cable is connected to all other MMCX IEMs I have).
 Mr Watanabe may want to look into this.